Miss Ann: In popular culture

 "Oh, oh, oh, Miss Ann, you're doing something no one can…"

 –"Miss Ann" song by Little Richard.
 Here the singer may be referring to the white woman, Ann Johnson, who mothered him as a young teenager, twisting the standard connotation in ambiguous ways.

+"Miss Ann", a jazz composition written by Eric Dolphy and recorded several times by him; originally released on his LP record Far Cry (1962).
+The composition is semantically unrelated to the subject of this article, rather it is "a sketch of a girl he [Dolphy] knows."
+However, this is not obvious to someone who hears the music and its title without that context.